Kunlong1994/lab3/Lab-05.md

 *	Print the job on the computer.
 *	Find the job you're printing on the laser cutter, and press 'go'.

 6. Assemble the parts.
-Make sure the holes for the servo mount, switch, and Arduino wires fit.
+Make sure the holes for the servo mount, and Arduino wires fit.
 Once the configuration makes sense, hot glue them together.
 Pay attention that part “D” is the top of the box and should not be hot glued- you can attach it with tape or or some other hinge.

 Notice that part G is not part of the Box itself.
 It will be used as the top lifter.